AshleyF/didahdit.com/README.md

 # Morse Code site - didahdit.com

-I building a little site for learning Morse Code, abbreviations and codes for ham radio CW QSOs.
+I'm building a [little site](http://didahdit.com) for learning Morse Code, abbreviations and codes for ham radio CW QSOs.
 Here are some ideas and nice sites and apps out there:

 ## Ideas